pengzhiyan928-pixel/FreMFp/README.md

 # FreMFp
-Machine learning with frequency molecular fingerprint (FreMFp) for OSCs donor materials Based on the design process of polymer donor materials, we proposed the frequency molecular fingerprint (FreMFp).
+Machine learning with frequency molecular fingerprint (FreMFp) for OSCs donor materials.
+Based on the design process of polymer donor materials, we proposed the frequency molecular fingerprint (FreMFp).
 The main tasks in this project include:-----
 1.Input file (test.csv) and run brics_idmap.py to get the molecular substructures obtained by BRICS rule-based fragmentation and produces a fragment list (batchsplit2.CSV) file, with one row per    molecule and its fragments. -----